Places I Remember with Lea Lane

 Lea Lane:

 In the early 1800s, after the United States gained territory through the Louisiana Purchase, traders and trappers began to explore the land that now comprises the state of Wyoming.
 It first became a territory in 1868, and in 1890, congress declared Wyoming the 44th state.
 Wyoming's nickname, the Equality State, stems from its early advancement of women's rights, some of which were established before its statehood.
 Wyoming was the first state to allow women to vote and the first to elect a female governor in 1925.
 Wyoming is the 10th largest state by land area and the least populated, under a million people.
 Nearly half of Wyoming's land is owned by the federal government and 10 destinations are managed by the National Park Service.
-We'll be talking about these Wyoming wonders and more with Ryan Houck, executive Director of Cody Yellowstone.
+We'll be talking about these Wyoming wonders and more with Ryan Hauck, executive Director of Cody Yellowstone.
 Welcome, Ryan, to Places I Remember.

-Ryan Houck:
+Ryan Hauck:

 Thank you so much for having me, Lea.
 I appreciate you letting me join you today.